 More modern plastic snap traps, which look something like a binder clip, are also effective.
 Like the wooden snap traps, the plastic ones are easy to set up and use.
 Between the two, it’s mostly a matter of personal preference.

 Another effective and humane option is an electric box trap, which can be baited just like a snap trap.
 The battery-powered machine has an opening that mice can run into to try and catch the bait.
 When a mouse enters the box, it steps on a plate that carries a current and is instantly electrocuted.
 Then, a small light begins flashing to indicate that the trap has caught a mouse and should be re-set.
-Electric box traps are good for homes with pets, because they are completely enclosed, so no dog or cat can get to the charged plate.
+Electric box traps are good for getting rid of mice in homes with pets, because they are completely enclosed—no dog or cat can get to the charged plate.
 In addition, they leave very little mess, which makes them easy to clean.
 The downside is that you do need to make sure the batteries are regularly charged, and they cost considerably more than a snap trap.

 What not to do

-Not all mouse-killing methods are created equal.
-Though poison is frequently used, experts do not recommend this option.
-While it will kill the mice, poison can also kill any animals that might feed on mouse carcasses.
+It’s not enough to know how to kill mice—you need to do it properly.
+Poison might sound good, but experts do not recommend this option.
+While it will kill mice, poison can also kill any animals that might feed on mouse carcasses.
 It can also inadvertently poison pets.

 And there’s another downside.
-Most poisons don’t work instantly, and with good reason: Manufacturers don’t want mice to become gun-shy of poisoned bait.
+Most poisons don’t work instantly, for good reason: Manufacturers don’t want mice to become gun-shy of poisoned bait.
 So what often happens is that a mouse eats a poison pellet, walks back to its nest, and only then dies.
-Unfortunately, mice like tiny holes, and often take up residence in hard-to-reach places like walls.
+Unfortunately, mice like tiny holes and often take up residence in hard-to-reach places like walls.

 Trust.
 You do not want to smell a dead mouse for months as it slowly decays inside your walls.
 Don’t do it.